storvik/pythonremote/README.md

 | resetdevice               | Delete devices file(autoremotedevices.txt)                   |

 Pythonremote will divide incoming requests in **notifications** and **messages**.

+### Messages
 Messages containing `shellcommand [command]` will be excecuted on the pythonremote computer.
 Response of the shell command well be returned to autoremote device as `shellresponse=:=[response]`.
+Yet to come: a way to add own actions for specified messages.

+### Notifications
+Notification support only for Mac OS X, other systems coming soon.
+Notifications are displayed as system notifications and must contain title and text.
+Optional fields: Icon and URL, whereas the specified URL will be opened upon notification click.

 Project status
 --------------